ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Otherwise, if any of the following occurs, the Group Manager MUST respond with a 4.00 (Bad Request) response.

-* Any of the received parameters is specified multiple times, with the exception of the 'app_group' link element when using CoRAL.
+* Any of the received parameters is specified multiple times.

 * Any of the received parameters is not recognized, or not valid, or not consistent with respect to other related parameters.